• Skip to primary navigation

 It is possible for a first-year certified Texas Master Naturalist, completing 80 hours of volunteer work and 16 hours of Advanced Training in that first year, to double certify and receive both the dragonfly pin and the unique year’s pin.

 What does the Master Naturalist curriculum entail?
-Our current syllabus can be found here.
+The Training Schedule for 2026 can be found at this link.

 Interested in the Junior Texas Master Naturalist program for kids ages 9-13?
 Click for more information.